D24736/D24736/README.md

 - 👋 Hi, I’m @D24736
 - 👀 I’m interested in python, javascript and Linux
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on database projects
 - 📫 How to reach me ...

 <!---